Built to Build: Blog

 We could just round up and say two.

-(If we’re closing two per month, as opposed to 1.65), then we need to plan for some growth because we will exceed the sales goal.)
+(If we’re closing two per month, as opposed to 1.65), then we should plan for some growth because we will exceed the sales goal.)

 BACK TO THE START